See if you qualify for free egg freezing.

 Reproductive and sexual health

-For starters, you’ll need to have two ovaries, and you cannot have taken a Depo Provera shot, which can interfere with hormonal medications, within the past 6 months.
+For starters, you’ll need to have two ovaries, and you cannot have taken a Depo Provera shot within the past 6 months, because it can interfere with the hormonal medications you’ll need to take during egg freezing.

 As part of the process, you will get your hormones tested.
 If your hormone levels are outside of recommended limits or the doctor has concerns about your ability to produce sufficient eggs, you would not qualify (more on AMH below).